 Effectiveness

 Effectiveness measures how your team performed against pre-established goals.
-We suspect you’ll be asked for early indicators such as marketing qualified leads and marketing sourced opportunities.
+We suspect you’ll be asked for early indicators such as marketing-qualified leads and marketing-sourced opportunities.
 Ideally, you also have goals established for pipeline and revenue contribution.
 This helps differentiate your team from a cost center and emphasizes your value as revenue generators to financially minded executives.

 Effectiveness measures should be high-level.
 We don’t recommend diving into specific campaign performance in an executive summary.
 Save the details for weekly team meetings.

-Be cautious when you speak to campaign type effectiveness.
+Be cautious when you speak to campaign-type effectiveness.
 We all know content is critical for feeding the top of your funnel, but Boards that only look at sourcing metrics will wonder why people bother.
 Be sure to include attribution model metrics (preferably Chain-Based) in addition to source data to show the true value of your early-stage and late-funnel activities.

 Navigating Objections

-Sourced reporting such as marketing sourced pipeline and marketing sourced revenue can be sources of contention if your executive team doesn’t buy into your sourcing model.
+Sourced reporting such as marketing-sourced pipeline and marketing-sourced revenue can be sources of contention if your executive team doesn’t buy into your sourcing model.
 Be prepared to speak to the volume of deals in addition to revenue to quell naysayers who will presume a disproportionately large deal is stacking the deck in your favor.

 Don’t let early indicator volume detract from pipeline and revenue performance.
-We’ve all heard sales wants more “at-bats,” but fewer leads that convert into high-value sales should be viewed more favorably than a bulk lead source that doesn’t convert into qualified opportunities.
+We’ve all heard sales want more “at-bats,” but fewer leads that convert into high-value sales should be viewed more favorably than a bulk lead source that doesn’t convert into qualified opportunities.
 This is often a natural segue into your efficiency metrics.

 Efficiency